Juliette Lewis: 2011–present: Television and film roles

+In 2026, Lewis co-stars as Magenta in the Broadway revival of Richard O’Brien’s The Rocky Horror Show.
+This performance marks her Broadway debut.

 Personal life

 In 1989, Lewis was arrested at age 16 for entering a bar unlawfully, later being charged with underage drinking.

 Lewis was born into Scientology and started practicing it in the 1990s.
 She credited Scientology's Narconon program for helping her rehabilitate after a years-long addiction to cocaine and prescription medication in her early adult years.
 When asked in 2010 by Vanity Fair if she was a Scientologist, Lewis responded, "I am, yeah" and went on to explain, "I'm a Christian!
 I think there's so much confusion because people don't understand a religion where you can be another religion but you can still practice Scientology".

 In an interview with Time in 2015, Lewis remarked about protecting her freedom of choice and religion, and being annoyed at people's misconceptions about Scientology: "Whatever people's conceptions are of me, I think it's cute.
 I roll with it".
 By 2021, she began to distance herself from Scientology, telling The New York Times and The Washington Post that she is a spiritualist and does not identify as a Scientologist.

 Lewis married professional skateboarder Steve Berra in September 1999.
 She filed for divorce in April 2003.
 Lewis described the divorce as "amicable", later commenting, "Steve would be the first to admit he was a workaholic.
 You have to be ready to have a partnership.
 And sometimes you're like, 'Whoa, this is too much.
-I only actually have enough steam to focus on my own thing'".
+I only actually have enough steam to focus on my own thing.

 Lewis has supported Little Kids Rock, an American nonprofit organization that works to restore and revitalize music education in disadvantaged U.S. public schools, by painting a Fender Stratocaster guitar and donating it to an auction to raise money for the organization.